CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

 Artisan is a CLI (Command Line Interface) that comes with Laravel.
 It is used to automate certain tasks for us.
 One task it can automate is creating controller classes.
 Here's how to use Artisan.

 - From the XAMPP control panel click 'shell'.
 A command prompt should appear.
-- We need to navigate to the laravel installation directory.
+- We need to navigate to the Laravel installation directory.
 To do this enter the following commands:

 ```
 cd htdocs